 - You reviewed methods to track and engage with paused members.

 - You are clear on how to reactivate a paused member and their paused subscription.

 - You know how pausing can complicate things from a business and reporting viewpoint.

-If you have any content to add or other questions that were not addressed, please drop a comment below or reach out to me on the contact page.
+If you have any content to add or other questions that were not addressed, reach out to me on the contact page.